-2 "Qualification" of new devices or components, demonstrating adherence to both customer specifications and industry standards, is done both by POET and by our individual customers.
+&lt;sup>2 "Qualification" of new devices or components, demonstrating adherence to both customer specifications and industry standards, is done both by POET and by our individual customers.
 The period over which device testing occurs may extend from three to six months or longer, depending on the device, the qualification tests required and the customer.
 We have estimated that the qualification of its "passive" devices, which do not contain "active", light-emitting components should average approximately three months and that active device-containing components should average approximately six months.
 However, with any particular device, test or customer, the qualification period may be shorter or longer.

-during the second half of 2019.
-We expect to be able to introduce the less complex standards, such as DR4 for 400G and Parallel Single Mode 4-fiber ("PSM4") for 100G earlier in the second half than the more complex FR4 for 400G and Coarse Wavelength Division Multiplexing ("CWDM") standards.
+late in 2019 and into early 2020.
+We expect to be able to introduce the less complex standards, such as DR4 for 400G and Parallel Single Mode 4-fiber ("PSM4") for 100G somewhat earlier than the more complex FR4 for 400G and Coarse Wavelength Division Multiplexing ("CWDM") standards.
 In each case we have multiple parallel programs aimed at these prototype products, utilizing both internal and external development resources.